shaandesai1/CNN_Magnetism_Project/README.md

 Once all of this works, use cnn_largep.py and cnn_largep.batch which will run a supercell and do everything on 2 GPU's. edit cnn_largep.py when you want to change filters etc.

+See the benchmarking excel sheet of the different configurations already run.
+Seems like larger learning rates are better.